cogilv25/lochy/README.md

 LLOC is an attempt to count the number of logical operations performed by the program.
 For my purposes:
 - Any statement ending in a semi-colon counts as 1 line.
-- If statements and switch statements count as 2 lines (TODO: maybe 2 per condition..?).
+- If statements and switch statements count as 2 lines.
 - For loops count as 4 lines including the 2 semicolons.
 - While loops count as 3 lines.